Politics, climate conspire as Tigris and Euphrates dwindle

 Over the past two years, the lush greenery of the marshes has degenerated and yellowed, killed by salinity building up from two years of insufficient fresh-water inflow.

 It is a haunting vision of the future.
 Along with dying livestock, harvests are declining for a second year in a row; both are the principal employers in rural Iraq.
-At least 62,000 in south-central Iraq have migrated to congested urban centers due to drought, the U.N. reported in September.
+At least 62,000 people in south-central Iraq have migrated to congested urban centers due to drought, the U.N. reported in September.

 Obeid Hafez, the elderly farmer, once produced nearly 2,500 acres of wheat.
 Today his lands in southern Iraq are barren.